Frank Stanley Herring, Sarasota, Orlando. Aunt Mandy with her Chickens, oil on canvas, 22 by 26 inches, signed lower right Frank Stanley Herring.

 Meet Frank Stanley Herring A Florida Artist

 Frank Stanley Herring was a Yankee.
 Born and raised in Pennsylvania and for many years an art instructor at the Grand Central School of Art in New York City.
 Herring worked as a commercial artist for New York’s Fleischmann Company and exhibited at New York’s Montross Gallery.
 What was it that made this quintessential Yankee into a celebrated artist, nationally known for his sensitive portraits of black lives in the South?
 The answer: At Grand Central, in New York City, he fell in love with one of his art students, Frances Hall, a southern belle from Milledgeville, Georgia.
-It was his early life experience in the South, and visits to his wife’s home in Milledgeville, painting what he saw, portraits of black lives, that would define his career.
+It was his early life experience in the North, and visits to his wife’s home in Milledgeville, painting what he saw, portraits of black lives, that would define his career.

 The couple spent part of the winter of 1923 as guests at the Belleview Biltmore Hotel in Clearwater, Florida and likely traveled down to Miami.
 The Miami Daily News, September 27, 1925 noted, “Mr. and Mrs. Frank Herring of New York City are visiting…Mr. Herring is a commercial artist and will be connected with the firm of Filer & Cleveland.
 The Herrings plan to Make Miami their home.”
 And in November 1925 the Miami Herald announced, “Artist Locates Here.
 Frank S. Herring Accepts Position with Advertising Agency…Herring, former artist with the Fleischmann Company of New York City, has joined the staff of the Southeastern Advertising Agency, according to an announcement made at the office of the firm in the Halcyon Hotel.
 Mr. Herring is a commercial artist of note in his home city, and came to Miami to accept the position tendered him recently.”
 At this time Miami and most of Florida was in a real-estate boom.
 Real estate developers needed to advertise and newspapers and magazines and direct advertising on billboards was the only way.
 The Southeastern Art Agency needed, “Expert copy writers, idea men, layout men and artists…” Frank Herring was one of those artists.
 A few of his renderings of Miami developments appeared in the Miami Herald, November 1925 and January 1926, all signed in a stylized “F Herring, SAA.”
 The Herrings moved into their new apartment at the El Clifton in May 1926.
 The real estate boom continued until the “Great Miami Hurricane” hit in September 1926 and by 1929, with the stock market crash, the Herrings were back in New York City.